vmware-tanzu/function-buildpacks-for-knative/README.md

 > ⚠️ Following builder release `0.4.3`, this project is deprecated and will no longer be officially maintained by VMware.
 Users should not use this project, builder, buildpacks, invokers, or application accelerator counterparts anymore.

+> If you are looking to migrate your functions project outside the set of buildpack we offer in this repository please follow the [Migration Guide](./MIGRATION.md)

 ⚡ Build and deploy your HTTP + CloudEvents functions fast -- a FaaS experience leveraging buildpacks.

 Function Buildpacks for Knative (aka "Functions") brings functions as a programming model, to allow you to quickly build and deploy independent units of logic.
 Easily handle tasks such as asynchronous event reactions, cloud provider automations, and more.
 Soon, [func](https://github.com/knative-sandbox/kn-plugin-func) support will allow users to deploy Functions via CLI in a matter of seconds.